ekrosalee/SpeechDataProcessingPipeline/README.md

 Rename tg_raw to tg_checked

-Upload tg_checked folder to the get_transcriptions folder in Google Drive
+Upload tg_checked folder to the FastTranscribeAlign folder in Google Drive

 **Output of Step 3: “tg_checked” folder in the “FastTranscribeAlign” folder in your Google Drive; contains textgrid files with transcriptions + timing data that have been manually inspected**